 We ensure that there are appropriate technical controls in place to protect your personal details.
 For example our online forms are always encrypted and our network is protected and routinely monitored.

 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.

 We may disclose your personal information in the following circumstances:

 - To other MND Association entities, trading subsidiaries (MND (Sales) Ltd) and service providers only to provide the products or services you’ve requested, for example, we use a separate company to deliver goods to you.
 We may also share your information with an event organiser if we are required to as part of your registration for an event.

 - To third parties who provide a service to us and are data processors.
 This would include our trusted partners that work with us in connection with our charitable purposes.
 We require these third parties to comply strictly with our instruction and data protection laws and we will make sure that appropriate controls are in place.
 We enter into contracts with all of our data processors and regularly monitor their activities to ensure they are complying with MND Association policies and procedures.

 - Where we are under a duty to disclose your personal information in order to comply with any legal obligation (for example to government bodies and law enforcement agencies), or in order to enforce or apply our rights (including in relation to our website or other application terms and conditions) or to protect the MND Association, for example in cases of suspected fraud or defamation.

-We will only ever share your data in other circumstances if we have your informed consent.
-If we are involved with your care and support this may include others such as local volunteers, or health and social care professionals.
+We will only ever share your indentifiable personal data in other circumstances if we have your informed consent.
+If we are involved with your care and support this may include others such as health and social care professionals.
 This helps co-ordinate your care and support with local services or benefits that you might need.